-One well-known survey utilized for psychographic segmentation is the Values and Life Styles framework (VALS) by SRI International.
+One well-known survey utilized for psychographic segmentation is the Values and Lifestyles framework (VALS) by SRI International.
 SRI International, a leading market research organization, developed the VALS in the late 1970s to segment consumers according to resources and primary motivation.
-The VALS classiﬁes consumers as “inno- vators,” “thinkers,” “believers,” “achievers,” “strivers,” “experiencers,” “makers,” and “sur- vivors.”
+The VALS classiﬁes consumers as “innovators,” “thinkers,” “believers,” “achievers,” “strivers,” “experiencers,” “makers,” and “survivors.”
 This methodology is widely used by industry.
-Another well-known study seg- menting consumers in a similar manner was the Euroconsumer study conducted by a research team at D’arcy Massius Benton & Bowles that resulted in a report titled “The
+Another well-known study similarly segmenting consumers was the Euroconsumer study conducted by a research team at D’Arcy Masius Benton & Bowles that resulted in a report titled “The

-Demographics seg- mentation Demographics seg- mentation criteria includes income, population, age dis- tribution, gender, education, geo- graphic location, and occupation.
+Demographics seg- mentation Demographics seg- mentation criteria include income, population, age dis- tribution, gender, education, geo- graphic location, and occupation.